gplcart/twocheckout/README.md

 Installation:

-1. Download and extract to `system/modules`
+1. Download and extract to `system/modules` manually or using composer `composer require gplcart/twocheckout`.
+IMPORTANT: If you downloaded the module manually, be sure that the name of extracted module folder doesn't contain a branch/version suffix, e.g `-master`.
+Rename if needed.
 2. Go to `admin/module/list` end enable the module
 3. Adjust settings at `admin/module/settings/twocheckout`